Click on a name for bio.

 Kellie Adesina is Director of Government Affairs at Kraft Heinz Company.
 She previously served in a similar role at Bayer, where she was responsible for engaging Federal government officials on crop science issues.
 Prior to Bayer, she was Chief Counsel on the House Agriculture Committee for Chairman Collin C. Peterson where she successfully drafted several provisions included in the 2018 Farm Bill.

-Before joining the House Agriculture Committee, Kellie was Senior Counselor in the Office of the General Counsel at the U.S. Department of Agriculture; Legislative Director to then Congresswoman Marcia L. Fudge; and Legislative Counsel to Congresswoman Judy Chu.
+Before joining the House Agriculture Committee, Adesina was Senior Counselor in the Office of the General Counsel at the U.S. Department of Agriculture; Legislative Director to then Congresswoman Marcia L. Fudge; and Legislative Counsel to Congresswoman Judy Chu.
 However, she started her career on Capitol Hill working for Senator Robert Menendez of New Jersey, her home state.

-Kellie holds a Juris Doctor from The Ohio State University Moritz College of Law and a Bachelor of Arts from Bethune-Cookman College.
+Adesina holds a Juris Doctor from The Ohio State University Moritz College of Law and a Bachelor of Arts from Bethune-Cookman College.
 She is a founder and President of Black Professionals in Food and Agriculture (BPFA) and is the Chair of the Advisory Board for the 1890 Center of Excellence for Student Success and Workforce Development.

 Back to top